The full name of Yad La-Shiryon is The Armored Corps Memorial Site and Museum at Latrun. And it is one of the most diverse tank museums in the world.

 Source: Wikipedia

-Independence Day At Yad La-Shiryon
+Independence Day at Yad La-Shiryon

 Can you guess the wheel of which vehicle it is?